esutko/countdown/README.md

 # Countdown

 The worlds worst calander app.
+Countdown is a CLI calander app.
+It was orignally designed to keep track of the release dates of films and movies but it can be used for various purposes.

 ## Building:
 Countdown can be built with: